pulumi/docs/content/blog/esc-ga-announcement/index.md

 “With Pulumi ESC, our developers get dynamic AWS/GCP credentials on-demand; that <b>removes the need for long-lived tokens</b> and enhances security.
 ESC allows for Pulumi programs to share secure credentials and access secrets in their given cloud environments.
 ESC is a great configuration ‘/and secrets management sharing tool to allow for a DRY (Don't Repeat Yourself) approach to development,” says <b>Richard Genthner, Lead DevOps Engineer at Boost Insurance</b>.
 </i>

+Watch the demo from our [PulumiUP Keynote](https://www.pulumi.com/pulumi-up/) that walks you through how to achieve all these benefits our customers have experienced.

+<span style="color:red">**Add Meagan's Demo video**</span>

 ### Beyond Preview: The Evolution of Pulumi ESC